The Beauty of a Historic Liturgy. The Wisdom of a Living Tradition. And the Foundation of the Holy Scriptures.

 About the Anglican Church

 Tracing its origins through the English Reformation, The Anglican Church in North America carries forward the faith and practice of reformed Catholicism (being Protestant in principle, and Catholic in substance), solidly anchored in the authority of Holy Scripture, Apostolic teaching, the ancient Creeds and Councils of the Christian Church, and the Book of Common Prayer.

 About our Bishop

 The Rt.
-Rev. Jack Leo Iker was consecrated as Bishop Coadjutor of The Episcopal Diocese of Fort Worth on April 24, 1993, and became Diocesan Bishop on January 1, 1995.
+Rev. Ryan Reed was consecrated Bishop Coadjutor September 21, 2019, and became Diocean Bishop on January 1, 2020.